-If you read that article you will see that this “Design Stamina Hypothesis” is a conjecture, since it is not based on scientific facts, because Fowler says that is hard to test it and because we can not easily measure productivity.
+If you read that article you will see that this “Design Stamina Hypothesis” is conjecture, since it is not based on scientific facts, because Fowler says that is hard to test it and because we can not easily measure productivity.
 He says that this is axiom based on the experience from his personal and work of his colleges.

-The main goal is to identify design payoff line and decide if software architecture is required for your project.
+The main goal is to identify the design payoff line and decide if software architecture is required for your project.
 So, if your project is small there is no need and sense to lose time for software architecture.
-Martin Fowler suggests that design payoff line is usually much lower than most people think: usually weeks not months.
-If you are developing large software product in team with a lot of developers there are obvious advantages of software architectures.
+Martin Fowler suggests that the design payoff line is usually much lower than most people think: usually weeks not months.
+If you are developing a large software product in a team with a lot of developers there are obvious advantages of software architectures.

-I want to emphasize how much important is that you make software architecture design based on only confirmed features from the client.
-It is very common that client is not quite sure what they need and you could easily lose time making something that they do not need and want.
+I want to emphasize how important it is that you make software architecture design based on only confirmed features from the client.
+It is very common that the client is not quite sure what they need and you could easily lose time making something that they do not need and want.
 So, iterate over your project as fast and as often you can.